 You can find tools for both “Photo Text” and “Page Text” in the Text menu.

 You can move a text box up and down the page with the Offset slider.
-The Top and Bottom buttons allow for the automatic placement of the text in relation to images.
+The Top and Bottom buttons can be used to place text automatically.

 To choose a font for your text, click on the Type Menu.
 This will display the many available typefaces and other customizing options.

 While working on your book, you might realize some of the images need further retouching.
-Or you may also want to make universal changes to all the images, like increase the sharpening level.
+Or you may also want to make changes to all of the images, like increase the amount of sharpening.

 This is easy to solve by navigating back to the Develop Module.
 You can make individual or universal image adjustments.
 Then, you can navigate back to the Book Module to finish laying out your book.

 The changes you’ve made will be automatically applied.
 You can also rearrange your images by dragging and dropping them onto pages.